-The debt ceiling was temporarily suspended under the Bipartisan Budget Act of 2015, but it will be reinstated on March 16, 2017.
-When the debt ceiling is reinstated, it will be raised to current debt levels - \$19.86 trillion - meaning that the U.S. Government cannot issue any new debt.
+The debt ceiling is temporarily suspended through July 31, 2021, under the Bipartisan Budget Act of 2019.

+Once the debt ceiling is reinstated, it will be raised to the current debt level - around \$28.5 trillion - meaning the U.S. government will not be able to issue any new debt.

 Because government spending is projected to significantly exceed revenues this year and beyond, the government will not be able to avoid further increasing the debt ceiling.
-However, through the use of so-called "extraordinary measures," the government can shift funds around and thus continue to pay its obligations on a temporary basis.
-Treasury Secretary Steven Mnuchin has already indicated he will begin the use of these extraordinary measures.
-High levels of tax collection in April will also generate temporary surpluses and thus delay the need to raise the debt ceiling.
+However, through the use of so-called "extraordinary measures," the government can shift funds around and continue to pay its obligations on a temporary basis.

-According to CBO, however, all borrowing authority including the amount freed up through extraordinary measures will be exhausted sometime in the fall.
-Independently, the Bipartisan Policy Center estimates this "X Date" will occur in October or November.
-After this "X Date", the U.S. can only pay obligations with incoming receipts, forcing the Treasury to delay and/or miss many payments.
+In a recent letter to Congressional leadership, Treasury Secretary Janet Yellen estimated that Treasury's extraordinary measures will last through Congress's August recess - likely until midto-late September - with cash and extraordinary measures decreasing by about \$150 billion on October 1 due to large mandatory payments.
+CBO estimates that extraordinary measures will be exhausted sometime in the first quarter of the next fiscal year (beginning October 1), in October or November.
+After this "X date," the U.S. would only be able to pay obligations with incoming receipts, forcing the Treasury to delay and/or miss many payments.
 A formal debt limit increase or suspension will be necessary to avoid default.